During the lockdown period, Wiltshire Sight has remained open, providing information, advice and guidance services over the phone and email.

 For a summary of services we are running during this time, click here:

-We have also been working with Vision West of England to produce some guidance on how to use accessible technology to stay in touch with friends and family during what, for many, will be a difficult time – click below to find out more, or call our office to talk to one of our Technology Advisors who can help you.
+We have also been working with Sight Support West of England to produce some guidance on how to use accessible technology to stay in touch with friends and family during what, for many, will be a difficult time – click below to find out more, or call our office to talk to one of our Technology Advisors who can help you.

 Our new Telephone Befriending Service is now up-and-running.
 We are looking for friendly and confident volunteers to provide a welcome voice and emotional support to local people living with sight loss during this critical period of isolation – click below to find out more.